restfb/restfb.github.io/_includes/documentation/messenger-recipient.md

 Sending a message to a user requires a unique recipient identifier.
 There are two types of identifiers that are supported by the `Send API`.

 The first is the `id`-identifier.
 You can get the recipient `id` as soon as a user sends a message to your bot.
 Please be aware of the fact that the `recipient id` is *not* the user id.
 If you try to send a message to a `user id` this will not work.
-You necessarily need the `recipient id`.
+You are required to use the `recipient id`.

 If you received a message and took the `id` from that message you can create a new `IdMessageRecipient` with this simple line of code: